ricardoyanez/grazing/README.md

 GRAZING comes with three data files, `massexp_2004.dat`, `mtablex_2004.dat` and `be23.dat`.
 The location of these files is defined in `grazing_file.icl` and must be changed for every compilation of GRAZING.

 A better way is to define the location of the files via shell environment variables.
-This supercedes the file names defined in `grazing_file.icl`.
+This supersedes the file names defined in `grazing_file.icl`.

 In `.bashrc` add,